lacca0/mqtt_drafts/README.md

 # mqtt_drafts
 This is a sample project for MQTT C++ library https://github.com/eclipse/paho.mqtt.cpp.
-You need to run a MQTT server (by default on localhost:1883), e.g. mosquitto, and have boost and paho-mqtt libraries installed.
+You need to run a MQTT server (by default on localhost:1883), e.g. mosquitto, and have paho-mqtt library installed.

 The clients use timestamps as payload, include their hostname and PID in the MQTT topic.
 The 'server' (which is a MQTT subscriber client) prints the message statistics from known clients.